 A healthcare professional will start an IV (intravenous) line in your hand or arm

 to inject medicine or give IV fluids, if needed.

-If there is excessive hair at the catheter insertion site (groin area), it may be
+If there's excessive hair at the catheter insertion site (groin area), it may be shaved

 A healthcare professional will connect you to an electrocardiogram (ECG) to monitor